How to Make Permanent Changes-

 However.

 I do know enough about the Bible and Bible translation to know there are words and phrases frequently misunderstood by readers due to an awkward translation from the original language (Hebrew, Greek or Aramaic) into English.
-It’s also true that Bible translators occasionally take liberties when translating Bible words in an effort to make difficult concepts clearer or less weird to the average reader.
-Sometimes translation issues arise because there is not a truly suitable English word to use in place of the Hebrew, Aramaic or Greek.
-Other times the translator really is simply attempting to make a difficult concept easier to understand.
+Occasionally a translation issue arises because there is not a truly suitable English word to use in place of the Hebrew, Aramaic or Greek.
+Most of the time translation problems occur because the translator really is simply attempting to make a difficult concept easier to understand or less weird for the modern-day reader.

 Ephesians 6:15 is (in my opinion) an example of this.